 Bull Put Spread.
 Bull put spreads work the same way a short put does except you are selling a put option and then buying another put option at a lower strike.
-Your max profit will be capped at the credit you receive but your loss will also be capped by the difference between the two strike prices.
+Your max profit will be capped at the credit you receive, but your loss will also be capped by the difference between the two strike prices.

-When you are bearish and there is low volatility:
+When you are bearish, and there is low volatility:

 Long Put.
-The long put is the vanilla trade of the option world.
+The long put is the vanilla trade of the options world.
 You are making a sure bet that the stock price will decrease.
 If the stock price decreases and you get an increase in volatility your position will benefit much more.

 Bear Put Spread.
 These are debit spreads that are formed by buying one put and selling another put at a lower strike at the same expiration.
-We use a spread to lower the cost of the position but it means our max profit is limited.
+We use a spread to lower the cost of the position, but it means our max profit is limited.

 Put Calendar Spread.
 Time spreads or calendar spreads are more complicated because they involve selling a put option at one expiration and buying another put at the same strike but at a later expiration.
 Calendar spreads are good if you are expecting a little movement in the underlying opposed to a large move higher.

 When you are bearish but volatility is high, go for these strategies: